cyu60/idea-generation/README.md

 ### Actionable Implementation Checklist:

-* [ ] Update flow post-edge analysis to incorporate the new consolidated checklist page.
+* [X] Update flow post-edge analysis to incorporate the new consolidated checklist page.
 * [ ] Develop functionality for injecting new trends/sources directly into the checklist page.
-* [ ] Create new logic to generate varied, AI-focused HMW statements and bundled ideas.
+* [X] Create new logic to generate varied, AI-focused HMW statements and bundled ideas.
 * [ ] Add regeneration & pinning functionality for user-selected statements and ideas.
-* [ ] Implement seamless transition from pinned ideas to AI-generated PRD creation.
+* [X] Implement seamless transition from pinned ideas to AI-generated PRD creation.
-* [ ] Design the curriculum planner integration page, including explicit goal-setting input.
+* [X] Design the curriculum planner integration page, including explicit goal-setting input.
-* [ ] Ensure UX/UI supports easy sharing and collaboration via breakout rooms.